oracle/linux-uek/Documentation/admin-guide/kdump/kdump.rst

     2) if the RAM size is between 512M and 2G (exclusive), then reserve 64M
     3) if the RAM size is larger than 2G, then reserve 128M

+Or you can use crashkernel=auto if you have enough memory.
+The threshold is 1G on x86_64, 2G on arm64, ppc64 and ppc64le.
+The threshold is 4G for s390x.
+If your system memory is less than the threshold crashkernel=auto will not reserve memory.

+The automatically reserved memory size varies based on architecture.
+The size changes according to system memory size like below:
+    x86_64: 1G-64G:160M,64G-1T:280M,1T-:512M
+    s390x:  4G-64G:160M,64G-1T:256M,1T-:512M
+    arm64:  2G-:768M
+    ppc64:  2G-4G:384M,4G-16G:512M,16G-64G:1G,64G-128G:2G,128G-:4G

 Boot into System Kernel